Beast Boy: Return to Teen Titans

-After the Blackest Night ends, Beast Boy and Wonder Girl lead the Titans to the city of Dakota after Static is kidnapped by a metahuman crime lord named Holocaust.
+After the Blackest Night ends, Beast Boy and Wonder Girl lead the Titans to Dakota City after Static is kidnapped by Holocaust, a metahuman crime lord.
 Throughout the rescue mission, Beast Boy and Wonder Girl clash over who is actually running the team, with Gar even going so far as to call Cyborg (who is now a member of the Justice League) for help behind Cassie's back.
 During the final battle with Holocaust, Cyborg arrives with Superboy and Kid Flash in tow, and, close to defeat, Holocaust desperately tries to kill all of the Titans by using his pyrokinetic abilities to burn the building they are in to the ground.
-Beast Boy ultimately rescues his teammates by transforming into a mythical phoenix, with Cyborg later telling him how proud he is of him.
+Beast Boy ultimately rescues his teammates by transforming into a phoenix, with Cyborg later telling him how proud he is of him.

 In the final issue of this incarnation of the Titans, Superboy-Prime and his Legion of Doom attack Titan's Tower.
 Raven stops Kid Flash just before he can kill Inertia.
 Then she reveals her soul-self to Headcase, terrifying and defeating him.
 After the Legion of Doom is defeated and Superboy-Prime is bound to the Source Wall, Beast Boy and Raven have a talk about her difficulty in reading Solstice's emotions, and their encounter with Headcase.
 Eventually, Raven starts to open up about her true feelings.
 While it was her inner darkness that scarred her entire life, she was even more frightened of what her love for Beast Boy might cause her to do.
 Beast Boy makes it clear he doesn't want to escape from any part of her.
 Touched, Raven decides that she needs to embrace the positive feelings inside her rather than just her negative ones.
 Beast Boy assures her this is part of being human, and points out, "I think you've worried enough about the bad....so why don't we focus on the good for a change?"
 With that, they share a heartfelt kiss to renew their relationship and ultimately embrace their love for each other.